 The electronic document (available in PositionLink) that includes a brief work description, core responsibilities, performance measures, special assignments and departmental values.

-An introductory period of employment that allows the employee and university to determine if the employee is suited for the job.
-The typical probationary period is 12 months; however, it can be extended for up to six additional months, not to exceed 18 months, for performance reasons, if an employee is absent for an extended period of time, or if an employee transfers into a new position during the last six months of his/her probationary period.
+The introductory period of employment that allows the employee and JMU to determine if the employee is suited for the job.
+During the probationary period, employees may be terminated at the pleasure of the appointing authority, without access to the State Grievance Procedure.
+The normal probationary period is 12 months; however, it can be extended for up to six additional months, not to exceed 18 months, for performance reasons, if an employee is absent for an extended period of time, or if an employee transfers into a new position during the last six months of the 12-month period.

 Probationary Progress Review

-Formal reviews held at thee, six, nine and 12-months in the employee's probationary period.
-Supervisor's use the Probationary Progress Review to assess and document the employee's performance during their first year of employment.
+Formal reviews held at three, six, nine and 12-months in the employee’s probationary period.
+Supervisor’s use the Probationary Progress Review to assess and document the employee’s performance during their first year of employment.